dbarchowsky/django-work-projects/README.md

-# Contact Info
+# Work Projects

-Contact info is a simple Django app to manage address data.
+Work Projects is a Django app for managing work projects information.

-Detailed documentation is in the "docs" directory.

 ## Installation